IBMStreams/sample.netflow/README.md

 ### NetflowCollector

-* The `NetflowCollector` collects the Netflow data from the Edge devices, makes the first data aggregation and transmits the data to `NetflowViewer`
+* The `NetflowCollector` collects the Netflow data from the Edge devices, makes the first data aggregation and transmits the data to `NetflowViewer`.
-* The connection from `NetflowCollector` to `NetflowViewer` is currently a HTTP Post and requires the Endpoint-Monitor application on CP4D,
+* The connection from `NetflowCollector` to `NetflowViewer` is currently a HTTP Post and requires the Endpoint-Monitor application in Cloud Pak for Data.

 ### NetflowViewer

 * The `NetflowViewer` translates the IP addresses into location data, makes the final data aggregation and provides the “Views” for a Web-Browser.
 * The `NetflowViewer` provides a raw data view, the Location Stream View and the Netflow View.
-* Due to connection limitations (no websocket connections), the Netflow View is currently not available in CP4D
+* Due to connection limitations (no websocket connections), the Netflow View is currently not available in Cloud Pak for Data.

 ## Netflow Demo